 I began seriously thinking about advancing my education in Finance during my economics classes in college.
 My financial professor from the Portfolio Theory and Investment Analysis class ignited my passion for the investment industry when he taught me about the various analytical tools in the financial market needed to create a sound investment decision.
 It was my internship experience at an investment bank that further solidified my interest in the field.
 Being at the forefront of the capital market exposed me to the financial viability assessment process of companies before any corporate actions and helped me see the significant role of the economy in the financial market.

 Besides that, my family background in finance has also contributed to my career and education choices.
 Raised in a family working in finance, I am used to having daily discussions about the role of finance in driving business success, which contributed largely to my passion for finance.
 In deciding on my undergraduate major, I discussed it with my father and elder sisters since they studied finance during their tertiary studies.
 I then chose economics instead of finance, because it does not only provide a strong theoretical foundation for finance, but also the underlying market mechanism.
 As a result, I was able to understand how to make financial decisions for companies to benefit from changes in the economy, as well as anticipate them from certain economic policies.
+I

+[#5]